Mantas-2155X/KK_CrossEye/README.md

 **Compatibility:**
    *kPlug | YES*
+   *In school mode, initiating conversation with girls might break it, just click the bind twice again to reload the cross eye mode.*
+   *In free-h, touching/kissing will not work with the cross eye mode enabled*
    *--not tested more--*

 This is like a VR plugin but without the need of a VR headset.
 It works by placing 2 cameras in slightly different positions from eachother and splitting the screen 'in half' with them.